mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 ---

-*This is the second part of **Building a Poker Bot** series where I describe my experience developing bot software for online poker rooms.
+*This is the second part of **Building a Poker Bot** series where I describe my experience developing bot software to play in online poker rooms.
 I'm building the bot with .NET framework and F# language which makes the task relatively easy and very enjoyable.
 Here is the first part:
 [Building a Poker Bot: Card Recognition](http://mikhail.io/2016/02/building-a-poker-bot-card-recognition/) *